Heckler & Koch (HK) will introduce their new .40 S&W version to come out in the near future.

-The VP9 or VP40 have been adopted by dozens of law enforcement agencies, and have quickly found a favorable eye in the civilian market as well.
+The VP40 have been adopted by dozens of law enforcement agencies, and have quickly found a favorable eye in the civilian market as well.
 The HK VP9 series of pistols now appears to have the most popular sizes available for shooters, including full size, compact, and now sub-compact.
 This new VP9SK sub-compact is poised to be very competitive in the ever-growing concealed carry market, even if its entry is a little behind some key players.

 Heckler & Koch VP9SK

 Heckler & Koch (HK) has been steadily increasing the VP9 series of handguns to fill the needs and desires of the incredibly diverse pistol market.
 With the addition of the VP9SK the VP9 series has completed the standard sizing options familiar in most handgun offerings.